side story - Mason

 “He’s really hurting her,” the Mom whispers, still staring up at the stairs.
 “I wish I could do something. . .”

-Just then he turns his head to look out through the window, his gaze immediately seeking me out, staring me down.
+Just then he turns his head to look out the window, his gaze immediately seeking me out, as he stares me down.
 The brown in his eyes darken with the presence of his wolf to protect its pup from any danger it deems to classify as, even the heartache of his pup’s own mate.
 I flinch away from his gaze, frowning down at myself as I take a step back, my hind foot sinking into the snow.

 His eyes spoke what his mouth couldn’t and if it was up to him, I wouldn’t be in the picture and his daughter wouldn’t be in such pain that I’m causing her, but he has no choice but to step back and let his pup handle things on her own knowing there’s nothing he can do.
 We stare at one another for a while longer before I move back, into the shadows the trees shaped.